December 4, 2025 (2mo ago) — last updated January 28, 2026 (24d ago)

 Introduction

-The Single Responsibility Principle (SRP) is simple but powerful: each class, module, or function should have only one reason to change.
-Applied well, SRP reduces bugs, makes testing straightforward, and keeps teams moving fast.
-This guide explains SRP, shows common violations, and walks through practical TypeScript refactors you can use today.
+The Single Responsibility Principle (SRP) says each class, module, or function should have one clear reason to change.
+Applied well, SRP reduces bugs, makes testing straightforward, and helps teams move faster.
+This guide explains SRP, shows common violations, and walks through practical TypeScript refactors you can apply today.
+SRP is a core idea in SOLID design thinking1.

-Think of SRP like choosing the right tool for the job.
+Think of SRP like choosing the right tool for a job.
 A Swiss Army knife is versatile but not ideal when you need a proper screwdriver.
 In software, a class that mixes unrelated tasks—database access, email delivery, and business rules—becomes fragile.
-SRP says: group code by a single, cohesive responsibility so changes stay local and predictable.
-This principle is a core part of SOLID design thinking1.
+SRP says group code by a single, cohesive responsibility so changes stay local and predictable.

 Following SRP makes code easier to read, test, and maintain.